 Tūkāroto Matutaera Pōtatau Te Wherowhero Tāwhiao, about 1880.

 Despite a number of meetings with government ministers and officials, there was no reconciliation.
-Tāwhiao’s insistence on the return of the confiscated land was rejected by the government.
-Not until 1881 did the king and his followers lay down their weapons and return to Waikato.
-But they did not give up their efforts to obtain compensation or their adherence to the Kīngitanga.
+Tāwhiao was adamant that they would only accept a return of the confiscated land.
+This was rejected by the government.
+It was not until 1881 that the king and his followers finally laid down their weapons and returned to Waikato.
+But they did not give up their efforts to obtain compensation and to give expression to the King movement.

 Tāwhiao continued to help Māori address their concerns and petition the government.
 Notably, he established a Māori parliament, Te Kauhanganui.
 He died in 1894.